Every year, millions of Americans of all ages take part in some form of occupational therapy.

 They can provide support for the next step in this process, which is to contact your insurance company.
 Explain your situation to them.
 Tell them why you need this type of therapy.
 Offer to connect them with the doctor or physician who prescribed it.

 If none of that works, look into filing an appeal with the insurer.
 You might even be able to have a third party review their decision.
-To learn more about this process, see our article on “How to Appeal a Health Insurance Claim Denial.”
+To learn more about this process, see our article on “How to Dispute Medical Bills and Health Insurance Claim Denials.”

 A: These two types of therapy are not the same.
 Although they both help people rehabilitate from injuries or illnesses, they go about it in different ways.